mattandryc/tsinghua-survival-guide/docs/source/staying-registered.rst

 Always stay registered
 =======================

-Your status in the Foreigner Registration System should reflect where you're located in China at any given point in time.
+Your status in the Foreigner Registration System should reflect where you're staying in China at any given point in time.
 A Temporary Residence Registration Form ``临时住宿登记表`` is like a receipt to show that you've registered with the local authorities.

 .. image:: temp-dengji-biao.png

 If you're living on campus, register at the Foreign Student Affairs Office (`Zijing Dormitory Building 19, First floor`_).
-If you're living off campus, register at your local police station ``派出所``.
+Living off campus?
+Register at your local police station ``派出所``.
 If you're unsure about where your local police station ``派出所`` is, ask your landlord.
-It's best if she or he accompany you to the police station, as their personal identification information ``身份证`` (and proof of ownership of the apartment) is required.
+She or he will probably need to accompanies you to the police station, as their personal identification information ``身份证`` and proof of ownership of the apartment is required.

 .. note:: There are zero fees for registration.
 Just **bring the passport that contains your residence permit**, present it at the counter so they can enter your info into the system, and leave with a Residence Registration Form ``住宿登记表``, **no money involved**.

 If you stay at a hotel anywhere in China, the front desk will enter your passport information to update your location status in the system (you don't get receipt for this).
-If you leave the country, customs officers will update your status to show you're currently outside the country.
+Similarly, when you leave the country, customs officers will update your status to show you're currently outside the country.

 When you return to your dormitory or apartment in Beijing **you have to reregister** at the Foreign Student Affairs Office or at your local police station.

 .. note:: Sometimes the police or admin will claim you don't need to reregister after staying at a hotel elsewhere in China or when returning from abroad.
 However, **your status in the system does in fact change**.
-This can create problems, if you're trying to apply for a Residence Permit or extend your visa.
+This can create problems if you're trying to apply for a Residence Permit or extend your visa.
 Insist that they double check your status and set it to your current address.

 .. _Zijing Dormitory Building 19, First floor: http://j.map.baidu.com/-m6iC